Key takeaways:

 For over a century, these systems have been used to manage visitor access into all kinds of buildings, from single-family homes to luxury high-rise apartments.
 But what are these systems, and what’s the best option for your building?

 Read on to learn more about telephone entry systems and how they work.
-We also explain why an alternative apartment entry system may be better for your building.
+We also explain why an alternative apartment intercom system may be better for your building.

 This post covers: